What You Need to Know About Laundry and Dry-Cleaning Worker

-Laundry and Dry-Cleaning Worker Definition Operate or tend washing or dry-cleaning machines to wash or dry-clean industrial or household articles, such as cloth garments, suede, leather, furs, blankets, draperies, linens, rugs, and carpets.
+Laundry and Dry-Cleaning Worker Job Description Operate or tend washing or dry-cleaning machines to wash or dry-clean industrial or household articles, such as cloth garments, suede, leather, furs, blankets, draperies, linens, rugs, and carpets.
 Includes spotters and dyers of these articles.

 - Iron or press articles, fabrics, and furs, using hand irons or pressing machines.